Does Temperature Really Matter? Wine Serving Survival Guide

 Wine Serving Order and How Much to Pour

-I know you can drink a whole bottle, but can your grandmother?
+I know you can drink a whole bottle, but can your grandma?

-Sparkling wine is served first, in lieu of a cocktail, before people sit down.
-I usually start with Champagne and then a cocktail… Anyone can keep drinking bubbles throughout dinner, but it’s more traditional to switch to a red wine with the meal.
+Sparkling wine is traditionally served first, in lieu of a cocktail, before people sit down.
+I usually start with Champagne and then a cocktail, or vice versa.
+You can keep drinking bubbles throughout dinner, most people would proceed to a red or white wine once the meal has started.
 Follow this logic if you want to fly in undetected.
 But if you want to be remembered, be the guy drinking good Champagne with steak.

 3 – 4 oz. per Pour